JulioLoayzaM/CroissantBot/docs/cogs/misc.rst

    -  :envvar:`CROISSANT_PATH` points to ``croissant.gif``, which is the gif sent when using the :ref:`croissant command <croissant-command>`.
-See the :ref:`README <./../index:origin>` for more information on this command's existence.
+See the :ref:`README <index:origin>` for more information on this command's existence.